aethrvmn/Josephus/README.md

 # Josephus
- Different Algorithms for solving the Josephus Problem and complexity omparison
+ Different Algorithms for solving the Josephus Problem and time complexity comparison